-- Baseball caps and visors offer little protection to the cheeks, ears and neck and are not recommended.
+- Baseball caps and visors are not recommended – they offer little protection to the cheeks, ears and neck.

 - Choose a style that can be adjusted at the crown or has a strap with a safety snap to avoid any possible choking hazards.

 - Wearing a hat with a brim that shades the eyes can also reduce UV radiation to the eyes by 50 per cent.

 41 cm–43 cm

 50 cm–54 cm

 8 – 12 years